-The following interim guidelines describe techniques to avoid contaminating surface water and groundwater.
+The following best management practices (BMPs) describe techniques to avoid contaminating surface water and groundwater.
 These guidelines compliment local, state, and federal regulations governing the storage, handling and application of pesticides (herbicides, fungicides, insecticides).
-These guidelines were not developed for and are not intended to serve as standards for permitting purposes.

 The land manager and/or applicator are expected to consider site specific conditions and adjust setbacks, methods, and materials to ensure that discharges of pesticides to surface waters of the state do not occur.
 If the pesticide label also establishes setback requirements, the more stringent requirements apply.